SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 # -- height of the analysis step.

--- Ui of analysis step is totally different than rest of my website in color combo.
+-- Ui of analysis step in resumecheck page is totally different than rest of my website in color combo and also it is not same as the other two steps resume upload and also the job description. right now anlaysis page is lookikng too light font color and also it ui is not looking like the other steps.

 -- In the content view page too much color used make it simple as the rest of the ui make it similar to the dashboard how we show four content and also make too much color to simple white ui.
--- increase the width of the dashboard and dashboard/analysis page.
+# -- increase the width of the dashboard and dashboard/analysis page.
 -- Smit Resume.pdf content shown in the dashboard make file icon to put on the left side of the text not on the top.and also make font darker right now it is too light.

 -- Analysis Dashboard Track your resume analysis history and improvements - color used for this text card i have to add to the other pages also.

---- reduce the size of the http://localhost:5173/dashboard/analysis/ page text.
+--- reduce the size of the http://localhost:5173/dashboard/analysis/ page text size.

 -- improve the normal dashboard ui and seperate the admin dashboard compoenents totally.